infor-design/enterprise/docs/PUBLISH.md

 ## Release

-1. Make sure you have release-it installed (`npm install release-it -g`)
 1. Checkout the release branch and `git pull --tags`
-    - Set the master branch to the next minor dev version.
-For example if we made branch `4.9.x`, then the `master` package.json version should now be changed to `4.10.0-dev`
 1. Run a release cmd:

     - `npm run release:beta` - beta
     - `npm run release:rc` - release candidate normally the final testing branch before the release
     - `npm run release:final` - the release itself
     - **Always** verify the release version when the script asks.
 You MAY have to use a different release-it command than what we provide with the NPM script.

+- Set the master branch to the next minor dev version.
+For example if we made branch `4.9.x`, then the `master` package.json version should now be changed to `4.10.0-dev`

 For a final release, finish with: